matplotlib/matplotlib/INSTALL.rst

   * `backports.functools_lru_cache <https://pypi.python.org/pypi/backports.functools_lru_cache>`_
     (for Python 2.7 only)
   * `subprocess32 <https://pypi.python.org/pypi/subprocess32/>`_ (for Python
-    2.7 only, on Linux and Mac OSX only)
+    2.7 only, on Linux and macOS only)

 Optionally, you can also install a number of packages to enables better user interface toolkit.
 See :ref:`what-is-a-backend` for more details on the